samhippo/mpv-scripts/README.md

 ```
 Ctrl+3 script_message move-file-subfolder "Subfolder1"
 ```
-3. Edit ```"Subfolder1"``` as needed.
+3. Edit ```"Subfolder1"``` as needed (no slashes).
 #### Usage
-Press ```Ctrl+3``` while playing a video file.
-The file will be moved to the subfolder (*.\Subfolder1\video.mkv*).
-If no other items exist in the playlist then mpv auto closes by default.
+Activating this command will move the currently playing video file to the specified subfolder (e.g *.\Subfolder1\video.mkv*).
+The playlist entry is also removed for this video file.

 ## ▶️  &nbsp; cut-video.lua
 Uses ffmpeg to cut sections of the currently playing video.
-The file formats remain the same; no encoding is done to the video.
+The file format remains the same; no encoding is done to the video.
 #### Installation
 1. Copy [cut-video.lua](cut-video.lua) to your mpv scripts directory.
 2. [ffmpeg](https://www.ffmpeg.org/download.html) must either be added to your mpv installation folder or added to your Windows Environment Variables (Path) so that it can be located by the script.